Rajasthan Police: Non-gazetted Officers

-Legel Framework
+Legal Framework

 In 2007, the Government of Rajasthan enacted the Rajasthan Police Act, 2007, which became the first formal legislative framework governing the powers, duties, structure, and responsibilities of the state police force.
 The Act aimed to modernize policing, improve accountability, and align the force with democratic and human rights principles.
 It also established guidelines for community policing, police oversight bodies, and the functioning of different wings within the department.

 Recruitment and service

 Recruitment is generally through the Rajasthan Public Service Commission (RPSC), which conducts a state-level examination called the Rajasthan Administrative Service/Subordinate Services Exam (RAS).
 After passing the exam, recruits undergo training at RPA Jaipur and RPTC.
 They are governed by Rajasthan Service Rules.
 The nine organizational units are: the Crime Branch, the Rajasthan Armed Constabulary (RAC), the State Special Branch, the Anti-Terrorism Squad (ATS), Planning and Welfare, Training, Forensic Science Laboratory, Telecommunications, and the Traffic Police.

 As of 2023, the Rajasthan Police has employed 110,153 personnel.